Opentrons/opentrons/api/docs/v2/complex_commands/order_operations.rst

 You can change ``volume`` to any value (above the minimum volume of the pipette) and the API will automatically calculate how many times the pipette needs to aspirate and dispense. ``volume=50`` would require just one repetition. ``volume=75`` would require two, split into 50 µL and 25 µL. ``volume=1000`` would repeat 20 times — not very efficient, but perhaps more useful than having to swap to a different pipette!

 Remember that ``distribute()`` includes a disposal volume by default, and this can affect the number of times the pipette refills its tip.
 Say you want to distribute 80 µL to each of the 12 wells in row A of a plate.
-That's 960 µL total — less than the capacity of the pipette — but the disposal volume will cause the pipette to refill.
+That's 960 µL total — less than the capacity of the pipette — but the 100 µL disposal volume will cause the pipette to refill.

 .. code-block:: text